 But there is an incredibly effective (and simple) way to help your products stand out and be remembered — creating visual content.

-As long your product is top notch, making it look just as good is an important part of selling online.
+If your product is top notch, making it look good will help it sell online.

 Around 90% of information transmitted to the brain is visual — visuals are processed 60,000 times faster in the brain than text, making images your secret weapon when selling online.
 Simply put, your customer’s brains retain and transmit much more information when information about your products and services is visual.